skhilimon/Custom-NER/README.md

   	6. We retrain the model with training data
    	7. We test the model with new unseen data
-    	8. We build graph chart with recognized Named Entities
+    	8. We build graph chart with recognized Named Entities All above-mentioned steps contained in "Training_of_the_Custom_Model_1-Copy1.ipynb" notebook in this repo
 # What is left to do?
 1. To implement NER coreference system.
 2. To implement Entity Linker based on semantic links in sentences and the whole text.